 Top 6 Culprits for the Racket Damage

-Reason #1: Extremely High String TensionThe most common culprit for racket frame damage is very high string tension and this is also the most common reason of all the shoulder problems happens due to the game.
+Reason #1: Extremely High String TensionThe most common culprit for racket frame damage is very high string tension and this is also the most common reason for all the shoulder problems that happen due to the game.
 If they aren’t strung in a proper way, extremely tight strings can break or cause the racket frame to crack.

 Reason #3: Missing or Snapped String/ThreadThis one is a no-brainer.
 If even only one thread snaps, you must take immediate action.
 Unless you are in the middle of a tournament, you should cut all the other threads promptly to even out the tension and prevent further damage to your frame.